siddharth201/MyNotes/Swift/Multithreading/ModernConcurrency/Concurrency_Apple_Doc.md

  ## Defining and Calling Asynchronous Functions
  An asynchronous function or asynchronous method is a special kind of function or method that can be suspended while it’s partway through execution.
 This is in contrast to ordinary, synchronous functions and methods, which either run to completion, throw an error, or never return.
 An asynchronous function or method still does one of those three things, but it can also pause in the middle when it’s waiting for something.
 Inside the body of an asynchronous function or method, you mark each of these places where execution can be suspended.

 To indicate that a function or method is asynchronous, you write the async keyword in its declaration after its parameters, similar to how you use throws to mark a throwing function.
 If the function or method returns a value, you write async before the return arrow (->).
 For example, here’s how you might fetch the names of photos in a gallery:

+`Swift
+func listPhotos(inGallery name: String) async -> [String] {
+    let result = // ... some asynchronous networking code ...
+    return result
+}
+`